-Everyday I meet people who are not living anywhere near their full potential.
-Often they have self-limiting beliefs about what they can achieve.
-Others are not aware that there is a simpler, easier way.
+If we are honest with ourselves, few of us live anywhere near our full potential.
+Often, this is because we carry self-limiting beliefs about what we can achieve.
+Sometimes we are not aware that there is a simpler, easier way.

-I am passionate about people becoming their best selves, whoever that might be.
+I am passionate about our becoming their best selves, whoever that might be, whatever expression that might take.

 When a corporate client asked me to develop and run a time management course, I realised the true power of some personal disciplines I had developed for myself.
 It was not about "time management."
 These skills and techniques have given me huge results, results that increase with every year.